-‘Max is Marie or my son is my daughter is my child’ is a transgender photo and text project, a project about and for transgender people.
+‘Max is Marie.
+My son is my daughter is my child’ is a photo and text project about and for transgender people.

 An endeavour that started with a photo shoot with my daughter, who once seemed to be my son.